 Varied Carpet Beetles in Memphis TN Metro Area

-The varied carpet beetle, which gets its name from the various colors on its back, is considered to be the most common carpet beetle in Memphis TN Metro Area.
-Carpet beetles are small insects that eat carpet and other natural fibers.
-Carpet beetle larvae are usually the first to catch a homeowner’s eye, as they are frequently striped and are covered in bristles, causing them to appear furry.
-As these larvae mature, they will shed their “shells,” which is another common way that carpet beetle infestations are identified.
+The varied carpet beetle, named for the diverse colors on its back, is recognized as the most prevalent carpet beetle species in Memphis TN Metro Area.
+These small insects have a diet that includes carpet and other natural fibers.
+Homeowners often notice carpet beetle larvae first, as they are commonly striped and covered in bristles, giving them a furry appearance.
+As these larvae grow, they shed their outer coverings, providing another characteristic sign of a carpet beetle infestation.

 Varied Carpet Beetle Habitat

 Female beetles in the outdoors actively seek spider webs, bees, wasps, and bird nests to deposit their eggs.
 These nests and webs hold deceased insects, beeswax, pollen, feathers, and other debris that can nourish the beetle larvae.
 Varied carpet beetles can go unnoticed in numerous households.
 When their numbers are small, they can actually be advantageous to your home since they effectively decompose decaying organic material and act as a kind of insect janitor.
 Adult beetles typically emerge during the spring or early summer.
 When indoors, you’ll frequently spot them near windows.